jaak0b/TrainDatabase/README.md

 # TrainDatabase
-TrainDatabase is a software that lets you control your model trains with your PC.
+TrainDatabase lets you control your model trains with your PC.
 Whether you want to run a single train or a whole network, TrainDatabase gives you an easy and intuitive way to do it.
 With TrainDatabase, you can:

-- Control your model trains with your PC using TrainDatabase
+- Control you trains via a modern and elegant user interface
 - Run a single train or a whole network with ease and flexibility
-- Enjoy realistic and immersive simulation of train operations and scenarios
 - Support double traction for more power and speed
+- Measure locomotive speed via an arduino based speed measurment unit for reliable double tractions.
-- Import a z21 Database for seamless integration with your existing Roco/Fleischman system
+- Import your existing locomotives from the Roco/Fleischmann Z21 smartphone app.

-*Note: TrainDatabase and its documentation is written in German.
-An English language package is **not** planned.*

 ## Getting Started